Murder of Shauna Howe

 Shauna Melinda Howe (July 11, 1981 – October 27, 1992) was an 11-year-old girl from Oil City, Pennsylvania, who was raped and murdered on October 27, 1992.
-Howe's kidnapping and murder by being thrown from a bridge in Pennsylvania received widespread media attention for over a decade.
+Howe was then thrown off a bridge.
+Pennsylvania received widespread media attention for over a decade.
 In September and October 2005, Eldred "Ted" Walker, James O'Brien, and Timothy O'Brien were convicted for participation in Howe's murder.

 Background

 Around 8pm on October 27, Howe was walking home from a Girl Scouts Halloween party in Oil City, Pennsylvania, when she was abducted at the corner of West First Street and Reed Street, two blocks from home.
 A local resident, Dan Paden, witnessed the kidnapping, providing investigators with details of the circumstances, the abductor and the getaway vehicle used.

 Investigation

 The mystery of Howe's disappearance and murder continued for nearly ten years until the investigation had a major breakthrough.
 In 2002, a DNA sample taken from Oil City resident James O'Brien matched a sample of DNA found on Howe's body.
 The DNA revelation intensified the investigation, with increased presence in the area by the FBI and the Pennsylvania State Police, with the latter searching the home of Eldred "Ted" Walker, who said he may have opened his home to some "really bad" people once who may have done "a disgusting thing."